jpreiland/majorimage/README.md

 Pages:
 - Objects: list of randomized items
 - Materials: description, cost, and physical properties of various materials (test data only)
 - Locations: sights seen while traveling through various locations (test data only)
+- About: information about the project

 ## Setup
 Prerequisites: `git` and `node.js`